Hopf Algebras of m-permutations, (m+1)-ary trees, and m-parking functions: Congruences and polynomial realizations

 Packed words of a given evaluation $I\vDash n$ form a permutation representation of the symmetric group $\SG_n$ (acting on the right), and also of the $0$-Hecke algebra $H_n(0)$.
 The $0$-Hecke algebra, acting by non-invertible sorting operators, is more convenient, as it allows to distinguish compositions with the same underlying partition.
-The noncommutative characteristic of this action is the product of noncommutative complete functions $S^I$ \cite{NCSF4}.
+The noncommutative characteristic of this action on words of packed evaluation $I$ (and in particular on packed words, which are by definition the words whose evaluation is a composition) is the product of noncommutative complete functions $S^I$ \cite{NCSF4}.
 Its dimension is therefore the multinomial coefficient $n!S^I(\E)$, where $S_i(\E)$ is by definition $1/i!$.
-For example, the characteristic of $\PW$ is
+Therefore, the characteristic of $\PW$ is

 which implies immediately that the exponential generating series of $|\PW_n|$ is

 This simple calculation will be generalized several times in the sequel.

 For a word $w$ over a totally ordered alphabet in which each element has a successor, we defined in \cite{NTPark} a notion of \emph{parkized word} $\Park(w)$, a parking function which reduces to $\std(w)$ when $w$ is a word without repetition.